pierrevouillamoz/collectives_reporting/README.md

 Output of upgrade_event is named EVENT.

 Now, member could apply some filtration functions on EVENT :
-- filtration_by_camp (e.g. "été" or "hiver")
+- `filtration_by_camp` (e.g. "été" or "hiver")
-- filtration_by_tags (e.g. "séjour")
+- `filtration_by_tags` (e.g. "séjour")
-- filtration_by_title.
+- `filtration_by_title`.
 This function requires to execute first get_parents_only to get the list of titles of event whose are parent event.
 This function is useful to generate all events linked to a parent event (e.g. all climbing event on a specific location and time).

 All this filtered functions generate an filtered EVENT dataset.